 9. Not using your invoices as a marketing tool

-Most businesses and freelancers simply view invoices a tool to get paid.
-Obviously, this is one the main goal of an invoice, but they can also be used to generate future revenue by using your invoices as a marketing tool.
+Most businesses and freelancers simply view invoices as tool to get paid.
+Obviously, this is the main goal of an invoice, but they can also be used to generate future revenue if you start using your invoices as a marketing tool.

 - Offering a discount for a future purchase or gig